-AMU 017 (prcc).
-Orchestra.
-The Union College and Community Orchestra meets once a week and presents one concert at the end of each term.
+AMU 017.
+Union College and Community Orchestra.
+The Orchestra meets once a week and presents one concert at the end of each term.
 The Orchestra is open by audition to all students and members of the community.
 Students usually occupy principal chairs, and may rotate to allow more players the opportunity for participation.
 See Professor Klimash.